blindedResearch/chatsqc/README.md

    -  **grounded in SQC literature:** Our chatbot will only present answers based on concepts explained in the vetted, highly referenced public-domain book [NIST/SEMATECH Engineering Statistics Handbook](https://www.itl.nist.gov/div898/handbook/index.htm).
 The grounding of LLMs with reference material reduces hallucinations and improves domain-based response quality.
    - **increased likelihood for ''I do not know'' answers:** The grounding also prevents the LLM from generating answers which are not in the reference materials, which allowed us to program the chatbot to state: 'As an SQC chatbot grounded only in NIST/SEMATECH's Engineering Statistics Handbook, I do not know the answer to this question as it is not in my referenced/grounding material.
 I am sorry for not being able to help.'
    - **highlighting of relevant text chunks:** Our chatbot utilizes up to 5 most relevant text chunks to generate its response.
 In our app, we present these most relevant chunks in HTML disclosure widgets along with their L2 distance to the prompt; in the widget's summary view, we provide: (a) a statement saying "Click for relevant text chunk" to indicate to the user that the text chunk can be viewed in detail by clicking on the text, and (b) we provide the L2-dist to the prompt in the summary view in parantheses after our "click here" statement.
 This allows users to understand how the generated response was created, providing insights into the response quality and accuracy.
    - **web links of relevant sources:** for each text chunk, we provide the title of the webpage (containing the subsection number and title) along with a hyperlink to its URL to allow the reader to read the full context in which our relevant text chunks were presented in the ehandbook.
-If more than one text chunk belong to a given webpage, we nest them together.
+If more than one text chunk belongs to a given webpage, we nest them together.

 Researchers can implement and host their own versions of ChatSQC by setting up a virtual environment with python=3.10 and the package versions presented in the [requirements.txt](https://github.com/fmegahed/chatsqc/blob/main/requirements.txt) file.
 This allows SQC researchers to have a testbed/playground to examine the impact of the different LLMs, their parameters, and prompting strategies on response quality.